 West Michigan is enjoying one of the fastest rates of tech industry growth in the U.S. But what sets the industry apart in Grand Rapids may surprise you.
-This is the first in a two-part series exploring that question.

 Innovation.
 Agility.
 The drive to stay ahead of the curve.
 These are all characteristics you’d expect in a flourishing tech industry.
 But what about a deep roots mentality?
 A heritage of human-centered design founded in a centuries-old manufacturing community?
 A collaborative spirit?
 A pledge to eliminate barriers for girls who want to study computer science and women who want to succeed in tech industry careers?
 Or a commitment to serve neighbors and community?